codsen/codsen.com/src/os/check-types-mini.md

 // =>> [TypeError: 'newLibrary/yourFunction(): [THROW_ID_01] opts.placeholder was customised to "zzz" which is not boolean but string']
 ```

-Sometimes you want to accept either value of certain type (like `string`) or array of those (like array of strings).
+Sometimes you want to accept either value of certain type (like `string`) or array of those (like an array of strings).

-For example, if somebody sneaks in array with strings and one `null`, you want to `throw`.
+For example, if somebody sneaks in an array with strings and one `null`, you want to `throw`.

 For these cases set `opts.acceptArrays` to `true`.